davidar/stochaskell/docs/index.md

 ## Probabilistic Modelling

 In this section,
-we will introduce Stochaskell through a number of example probabilistic programs.
-We begin with a simple program to simulate a homogeneous Poisson process over a fixed interval $[0,t]$, using the standard method [@kroese11, sec.
+we will introduce Stochaskell through a number of example probabilistic programs.[^docs] We begin with a simple program to simulate a homogeneous Poisson process over a fixed interval $[0,t]$, using the standard method [@kroese11, sec.
 5.4]:

 ```hs